Governors play a vital role in helping to plan and develop

 future services and respond to feedback from their constituents and

 the wider community.
-We have several Governor Working Groups which
+We have several Governor Groups which are

 within our hospitals, and to reduce health inequalities in the